 C; Ctr ratings adjust this number based on the type of noise you’re dealing with, such as general background sounds (pink noise) or specific noises like traffic.
 For instance, a C; Ctr of (-2; -3) means the vent performs slightly less effectively against those noise types compared to the overall rating.

-Testing should also reveal how the vent attenuates different pitches of noise.
-Look for these reports to help you choose your solution based on the kind of noise disturbance you are most likely to be prone to.
+Testing should also reveal how different pitches of noise are attenuated by the vent.
+Look for these reports to help choose your solution based on the kind of noise disturbance you are most

 Third-party testing reports on acoustic trickle vents (such as those produced by Sound Research Laboratories for Titon) will give you an honest and exhaustive view of the noise attenuation capabilities of your chosen vent.